 The BPD female blames hormone fluctuations and uses mood as an excuse to abuse.
 To quote Jon Bon Jovi, “She gives love [and all women] a bad name.”

 Again, both types are inclined to pretend to rage when and if they don’t get their way.
-If you have never watched a person have a completely irrational meltdown, try taking a long distance car trip with one — or spend a few days time working with them on some sort of professional project.
-Not only will you see them lash out irrationally at other people, they will straight up verbally attack and menace you if and when you make normal conversation and they perceive you are attacking them, being critical of them, or they suspect you don’t [best “Southpark” Cartman voice] RESPECT THEIR AUTHORITY.
+If you have never watched a person have a completely irrational meltdown, try taking a long-distance car trip with one — or spend a few days time working with them on some sort of professional project.
+Not only will you see them lash out irrationally at other people, but they will also straight up verbally attack and menace you if and when you make normal conversation and they perceive you are attacking them, being critical of them, or they suspect you don’t [best “Southpark” Cartman voice] RESPECT THEIR AUTHORITY.
 [Pronounced AH-THOR-IH-TAY.]
-In BPD women, expect tearful and begging, wildly over emotional and intensely paranoid “I HATE YOU — DON’T LEAVE ME” sobbing alternating with yelling and damaging their own personal property.
+In BPD women, expect tearfully and begging, wildly over emotional and intensely paranoid “I HATE YOU — DON’T LEAVE ME” sobbing alternating with yelling and damaging their own personal property.

-In BPD men, expect sobbing alternating with purple or red-faced screaming, foot stomping, door slamming, cabinet banging. kicking things, throwing things, waving their arms in order to intimidate targets, holes punched in walls, threats of suicide, self-injurious behaviors like punching themselves in the head or face, breaking or damaging items that are of sentimental import to other people then claiming it was an accident or could not be avoided, blame-shifting, fury at the thought someone has a better idea than them (especially if that person is a woman or younger person), and using their intense and blustery demeanor to embarrass people in public and/or to frighten, frustrate, and intimidate them in private.
+In BPD men, expect sobbing alternating with purple or red-faced screaming, foot-stomping, door slamming, cabinet banging. kicking things, throwing things, waving their arms in order to intimidate targets, holes punched in walls, threats of suicide, self-injurious behaviors like punching themselves in the head or face, breaking or damaging items that are of sentimental import to other people then claiming it was an accident or could not be avoided, blame-shifting, fury at the thought someone has a better idea than them (especially if that person is a woman or younger person), and using their intense and blustery demeanor to embarrass people in public and/or to frighten, frustrate, and intimidate them in private.

 Histrionic people are the easiest to spot of all the Cluster B personality types.
 They are the most flamboyant, life of the party type that you can imagine.
 All eyes are expected to be on them and all subjects ready to prostrate themselves at the feet of such drama queens.
 They are the Nathan Lane in the hit movie “The Bird Cage” feigning fainting spells and demanding their pirin tablet.
 [If you have not seen the movie yet, it also stars Robin Williams, Hank Azaria, and Gene Hackman.]
 They are the single gal who shows up at the local neighborhood swanky cocktail party and strips off her clothes in front of all the enamored husbands (much to the chagrin of horrified wives) and dives in the homeowner’s pool naked.